 Anyone can file a bankruptcy at any income level.
 However, the Chapter of bankruptcy may be determined by your income.

 This does not mean people with high incomes do not qualify for Chapter 7 bankruptcy.
-There are people who qualify for Chapter 7 bankruptcy that make well over a $100,000 a year or even more.
+There are people who qualify for Chapter 7 bankruptcy that make well over $100,000 a year or even more.

 For example, a business owner with significant business debts may qualify for an exception from the income tests applied in a Chapter 7 bankruptcy.
 This exception along with proper review and advice on your expenses can result in receiving a Chapter 7 bankruptcy instead of a payment plan bankruptcy.